-As an international student (non EEA/Swiss) coming to the University to study a full-time course of more than six months you must apply for a visa under Tier 4 (General) Student before coming to the UK to start your course, otherwise you will not be allowed to enter the UK.
+As an international student (non EEA/Swiss) coming to the University to study a full-time course of more than six months you must apply for a visa under Tier 4 (General) Student before coming to the UK to start your course.
+Even if you are able to enter the UK as a visitor without a visa, it is not possible to then apply in the UK for your Tier 4 visa.

 If you have an unconditional offer and have not received your CAS three months before the start of your course, contact your college or department.
 Check your CAS and follow the instructions to report any errors or changes.
 Your CAS is valid to use for a visa application for six months but you cannot apply for your visa until three months before your course start date as given on the CAS.